jtnuttall/pure-noise/README.md

 - **84-95% of C++ FastNoiseLite performance** through aggressive optimization and LLVM compilation ([see benchmarks](bench/README.md)).

-**📊 For detailed FastNoiseLite comparison, methodology, and reproducibility instructions, see the [benchmark README](bench/README.md).**
+**For detailed FastNoiseLite comparison, methodology, and reproducibility instructions, see the [benchmark README](bench/README.md).**

 The public interface for this library is unlikely to change much, although the